 26GP.
 Delegation

-(1) The Commission may, by instrument in writing, delegate to a committee the performance of any function conferred on the Commission by this Act, other than this power of delegation.
+(1) The Minister may, by instrument in writing, delegate to a committee the performance of any function conferred on the Minister by this Act, other than this power of delegation.

-(2) A function performed by a committee as delegate of the Commission is to be taken to be performed by the Commission.
+(2) A function performed by a committee as delegate of the Minister is to be taken to be performed by the Minister.

 (3) A committee performing a function under this section is to be taken to do so in accordance with the terms of the delegation unless the contrary is shown.

 [Section 26GP inserted by No. 49 of 2000 s.
-44.]
+44; amended by No. 38 of 2007 s.
+101(1).]

 26GQ.
-Commission to provide support
+Minister to provide support

-The Commission is to provide a committee with such —
+The Minister is to provide a committee with such —

 (a) administrative support; and